Politics of Haiti: History

-The Parliament on 13-14 February 2016 elected Jocelerme Privert as provisional president for a period of 120 days, in place of the Council of Ministers.
+The Parliament on 13–14 February 2016 elected Jocelerme Privert as provisional president for a period of 120 days, in place of the Council of Ministers.
 On 14 June 2016, Privert's presidential term expired, but he remained as de facto president as the National Assembly refused to meet to appoint a successor.
 On 7 February 2017, Privert was succeeded by Moïse who won the 2016 presidential election that was held in November 2016 with the runoff election on 29 January 2017.
 Since 2018, with no working parliament, Moïse ruled in Haiti by decree.
-On 7 July 2021, Moïse was assassinated, and Claude Joseph, the interim prime minister, assumed control as acting president.
-On 20 July 2021, Joseph yielded the presidency and prime ministership to prime minister-designate Ariel Henry.
+On 7 July 2021, Moïse was assassinated.

 Under the Haitian Constitution, the Prime Minister is appointed by the President and must be confirmed by the National Assembly.
-Yvon Neptune was appointed Prime Minister on 4 March 2002, but was replaced following the coup of February 2004 by Gérard Latortue who became interim prime minister.
+Yvon Neptune was appointed prime minister on 4 March 2002, but was replaced following the coup of February 2004 by Gérard Latortue, who became interim prime minister.
 Neptune was imprisoned in June 2004, accused of complicity in an alleged massacre in Saint-Marc.
 United Nations officials expressed skepticism of the evidence and called for either due process or his release.
 Neptune was formally charged on 20 September 2005, but was never sent to trial.
-Jacques-Édouard Alexis became Prime Minister on 9 June 2006, and Neptune was released on 28 July 2006.
+Jacques-Édouard Alexis became prime minister on 9 June 2006, and Neptune was released on 28 July 2006.
 In April 2008, Parliament voted to dismiss Alexis following widespread rioting over food prices.
 His selected replacement was rejected by Parliament, throwing the country into a prolonged period without a government.
-Michèle Pierre-Louis received approval to become the next Prime Minister from both houses in July 2008.
+Michèle Pierre-Louis received approval to become the next prime minister from both houses in July 2008.
 Moïse appointed seven different prime ministers during his time in office, the last of whom was Ariel Henry, who was appointed on 5 July 2021, but had not been sworn in by the time of Moïse's assassination on 7 July.
-At the time of Moïse's assassination, Claude Joseph was Haiti's interim Prime Minister, and took control of the presidency.
-On 19 July, Joseph relinquished the office of prime minister and Henry was sworn in on 20 July.
-Elections are expected in September.
+At the time of Moïse's assassination, Claude Joseph was Haiti's interim prime minister.
+On 19 July, Joseph relinquished the office of prime minister and Ariel Henry was sworn in on 20 July.